Father of suspect in UK lawmaker's slaying is 'traumatized'

 “I’m feeling very traumatized.
 It’s not something that I expected or even dreamed of,” he was quoted as saying.

-British authorities have not released the name of the suspect in the fatal stabbing of 69-year-old Conservative lawmaker David Amess Friday, but British media reported the suspect was Ali Harbi Ali, 25, believed to be a British citizen with Somali heritage.
+British authorities have not released the name of the suspect in the killing of 69-year-old Conservative lawmaker David Amess Friday, but British media reported the suspect was Ali Harbi Ali, 25, believed to be a British citizen with Somali heritage.

 Police have been granted extra time to question the suspect, who was arrested on suspicion of murder but has not yet been charged.
 The BBC and others reported that the suspect was referred to a government program aimed at preventing people from supporting extremism some years ago, but said he was not a formal subject of interest for security services.

-Many in the seaside town of Leigh-on-Sea have laid flowers in tribute to Amess, who has served in parliament since 1983 and was knighted by Queen Elizabeth II in 2015.
-A church service in the town is planned for later Sunday.
-In London, police investigating the killing continued to search two addresses.
+It is unclear what, if any, the suspect’s connection to Amess was and why he targeted the lawmaker.
+The meeting with voters was public and open to all.

+In north London, police investigating the killing continued to search an apartment and another address, as officers stood guard outside.

 Friday’s killing renewed concern about the risks politicians run as they go about their work.
-The attack came five years after Labour lawmaker Jo Cox was killed by a far-right extremist in her constituency in West Yorkshire.
+The attack came five years after Labour lawmaker Jo Cox was killed by a far-right extremist in her constituency in West Yorkshire as she was on her way to a meeting with voters.

 But Patel added that she did not believe that the killing of Amess should change the relationship between lawmakers and their voters.